 ...and much more

 What goes for the avifauna holds true for the reptiles and amphibians (beauties like Green Lizard and Western Whip Snake), the flora (many orchids) and butterflies.
-The Loire and its tributaries is one of Europe's finest areas for dragonflies.
+The Loire and its tributaries form one of Europe's finest areas for dragonflies.
 And all this is can be enjoyed with the advantages of the civilized world just around the corner.

 The Crossbill Guide to the Loire Valley - Loire, Brenne and Sologne (2011) shows you the most beautiful nature reserves and helps you to find the most interesting birds, plants, butterflies and dragonflies.